KillingSpark/zstd-rs/Readme.md

 For an example see the src/bin/zstd.rs file.
 Basically you can decode the frame until either a given block count has been decoded or the decodebuffer has reached a certain size.
 Then you can collect no longer needed bytes from the buffer and do something with them, discard them and resume decoding the frame in a loop until the frame has been decoded completely.

+# Contributing

+Contributions will be published under the same MIT license as this project.
+Please make an entry in the Changelog.md file when you make a PR.